dchretien35/TubulePy/README.md

 Contact: denis.chretien@cnrs.fr

 # Installation
+Download TubulePy.py and place it in a dedicated folder.
+Download the three PDB files (Alpha.pdb, Alpha_Beta.pdb and Alpha_Beta_kin.pdb) and place them in a subfolder named PDB_models.

+•	It is recommended to create a TubulePy environment.

+•	Python 3.9+ versions recommended (runs fine on 3.11/3.13).

+•	Needs Tkinter available with the Python build (standard on most macOS/Windows installers; on some Linux distros: run 'install python3-tk').

+•	External app: Latest version of UCSF ChimeraX (https://www.cgl.ucsf.edu/chimerax/) installed and its ChimeraX binary accessible (path is user-selectable in the app).

+•	Packages for full feature set (projections and gallery): numpy, mrcfile, Pillow.
+•	Optional packages: matplotlib (needed for the N ~  plot and as a fallback saver if Pillow is missing).

 # History
 TubulePy is based on the Lattice Accommodation Model that allows prediction of microtubule protofilament skew angles for any N_S configuration (Chrétien and Fuller, 2020).
 Microtubules with fractional helical-starts mimicking unique C- or D-type lattices are calculated (Guyomar et al., in preparation).